kanishmahajan123/scm-project-team-no-8/README.md

 2.All the history will be shown in the screen when you will add the transactions.
 # Versions
 .
 Version 1:
-In this version it is a basic expence tracking system in which you will add trasactions to track the expence.
+In this version it is a basic expence tracking system in which you will add trasactions to track the expence.<br>
 .
 Version 2 :
-In this version we have added some currencies to track expence in different currency.
+In this version we have added some currencies to track expence in different currency.<br>
 .
 Version 3 :

 # Requirenments